Welcome to the Private memorabilia collection of 'theyflysohigh'

 While Geoff Hurst, Joe Kirkup, Bobby Moore, Ron Tindall and Phil Woosnam may have enjoyed a more comfortable three weeks in June 1962, they did miss out on an adventure that would have enriched the tapestries of their lives.

 The players were presented with a copper mug

-as a mementoe of there two games against Southern Rhodesia
+as a memento of their two games against Southern Rhodesia

-On June 4, 1962 manager Ron Greenwood, 3 officials and 16 players fastened their seat belts to embark on a ground-breaking tour to Africa, and to many players their destinations were just place names in a school atlas.
+On June 4, 1962 manager Ron Greenwood, three officials and 16 players fastened their seat belts to embark on a ground-breaking tour to Africa, and for many players their destinations were just names in a school atlas.